Published on 19/05/20 by Bradlie Houldsworth

 Ometria have grown their market share and this is a result of marketing themselves as a ‘Marketing Experience Platform’ with cross-channel capabilities.
 So the technology is not just for coordinating email sends, but instead of orchestrating marketing activity for email, social, SMS, push notifications and direct-mail too.

-- Ometria can work with most platforms, including the Vybe Commerce Cloud, Magento and Salesforce Commerce Cloud and is easily integrated with them.
+- Ometria can work with most platforms, including the Remarkable Commerce Platform, Magento and Salesforce Commerce Cloud and is easily integrated with them.

 - Ometria is retail-specific, and focus their functionality on consumer behaviour and purchase activity.